PrestaShop/docs/src/content/1.7/development/architecture/_index.md

     PDF file generation (invoice, delivery slips, etc.).
 Change these files in order to change the look of the PDF files that PrestaShop generates.
--   `/src`: NEW IN 1.7.
-Contains the architecture files, comprising the Symfony framework, the legacy framework, and the Adapter classes.
+-   `/src`: contains the architecture files, comprising the Symfony framework, the legacy framework, and the Adapter classes.
--   `/tests`: NEW IN 1.7.
-Contains automated tests.
+-   `/tests`: contains automated tests.
 This folder is not part of the public archive.
 -   `/themes`: contains all the currently-installed themes, each in its own folder.